lgnonato/LAMP/README.md

 1. LAMP has been designed to make use of a set of control points to drive the mapping process.
 If the position of the contol points change the mapping changes accordingly.
 However, you can also use LAMP without any control points (see _control\_points\_free.py_);
 2. LAMP is also able to handle streaming data (since the control points are fixed);
-3. It is stable, that is, small perturbations in the data results in small perturbation in the mapping.
+3. It is stable, that is, small perturbations in the data result in small perturbations in the mapping.

 PS.
 LAMP only supports Cartesian data.